mayamegret/mayamegret.github.io/_posts/2026-07-01-camera-setup.md

 <img src="/images/blog/Konica.jpg" class="blog-img-natural" alt="Konica FT-Motor">

-This one is special.
-The Konica FT-Motor belonged to my grandmother, who passed it on to my mom, who then passed it on to my dad, and eventually it found its way to me.
-It's fully manual, which means every shot requires thought and intention and I love that about it.
-I use it primarily for scenery and landscapes where I have the time to set up the shot properly.
+This camera is so special to me.
+M many years ago, my Konica FT-Motor belonged to my grandmother, who passed it on to my mom, who then passed it on to my dad, and eventually he passed it on to me.
+It's fully manual, which means every shot requires time and intention.
+I use it mostly for scenery and landscapes where I have the time to set up the shot properly.

 **Shutter speed:** I typically shoot at 1/125s, which is fast enough to prevent motion blur in most situations.
 For faster moving subjects, I'll increase the shutter speed, but that also means I need more available light to compensate.

-**Aperture:** This is where manual shooting gets interesting. f/22 is the most closed aperture, it keeps everything sharp from foreground to background, making it ideal for wide landscapes, but it requires a lot of light. f/3.5 is the most open, it lets in much more light and creates that beautiful background blur (bokeh) that makes subjects pop, which is great for portraits or isolating a single subject.
+**Aperture:** This is where manual shooting gets fun! f/22 is the most closed aperture, it keeps everything sharp from foreground to background, making it great for wide landscapes, but it requires a lot of light. f/3.5 is the most open, it lets in much more light and creates that beautiful background blur (bokeh) that makes subjects pop, which is great for portraits or isolating a single subject.
 Everything in between is a balance of light and depth of field.

 **Tip:** A lot of cameras, including the Konica, will indicate the ideal aperture in the viewfinder when you press the shutter button halfway down.
 If you're new to manual shooting, use that as a starting point and adjust from there based on the look you want.